Orleans (band): 2020s

-In 2020, the band released an in isolation video performance of "No More Than You Can Handle" in memory of Larry Hoppen and as an aid for those who are struggling with the challenges of everyday life during the Covid-19 Pandemic & quarantine.
+In 2020, the band released an in-isolation video performance of "No More Than You Can Handle" in memory of Larry Hoppen and as an aid for those who are struggling with the challenges of everyday life during the COVID-19 pandemic and quarantine.

-During the summer of 2021, Orleans resumed in person appearances and in August of that year, vocalist/guitarist Tom Lane came to fill in for an ill "Fly" Amero, then ended up taking his place permanently.
+During the summer of 2021, Orleans resumed in-person appearances, and in August of that year, vocalist/guitarist Tom Lane came to fill in for an ill "Fly" Amero, then ended up taking his place permanently.

-The band released the Christmas album New Star Shining in September of 2021 that featured guest appearances by John Jorgenson, Bill Payne, Dan Dugmore, Andrea Zonn and others.
+The band released the Christmas album New Star Shining in September of 2021 that featured guest appearances by John Jorgenson, Bill Payne, Dan Dugmore, Andrea Zonn, and others.

-In March 2022 the band toured as a quartet of Lance, Lane, Brady Spencer and Tom Lane after John Hall retired from the road once again.
-But shortly afterwards, they were again a quintet when "Fly" Amero rejoined them.
+In March 2022, the band toured as a quartet of Lance, Lane, Brady Spencer, and Tom Lane after John Hall retired from the road once again.
+Shortly afterwards, though, they were again a quintet when "Fly" Amero rejoined them.

-But just before their appearance on a Rock'n'Romance Cruise in February 2023, Amero was once again forced to bow out.
-Nashville guitarist Michael Severs filled in for the cruise, then Tom Lane's friend Tony Hooper joined as Fly's permanent replacement.
+Just before their appearance on a Rock'n'Romance Cruise in February 2023, Amero was once again forced to bow out.
+Nashville guitarist Michael Severs filled in for the cruise, then Lane's friend Tony Hooper joined as Fly's permanent replacement.

-Currently Lance is the only original member still active in the band.
+Currently, Lance is the only original member still active in the band.